What is French studies?

 Why study French at Queen Mary?

-With an overall student satisfaction rate of 94% in the 2015 National Student Survey (NSS), the Department of French at Queen Mary ranks first among London universities, and is joint fourth in the Russell Group.
-Student satisfaction in the areas of teaching, assessment and feedback, organisation and management, and personal development was higher than for the top quartile of universities nationwide (all subjects).
-Students of French at Queen Mary enjoy a welcoming, intellectually stimulating and supportive academic environment.
+In the 2016 National Student Survey (NSS), the Department scored 82% for Teaching and 81% for Assessment and Feedback.
+The results rank the French Department in the top 10 in London.
+Students of French at Queen Mary also enjoy a welcoming, intellectually stimulating and supportive academic environment.
 Teaching and research are closely linked, which means that you are taught by specialists in their field.

 What degree programmes are available in French?